-We run the MCMC algorithm described above for the 30 clusters, doing 12 independent chains of $10^5$ scans, discarding the first $1.5 \times 10^4$ as burn in.
+We ran the MCMC algorithm described above for the 30 clusters, performing 12 independent chains of $10^5$ scans and discarding the first $1.5 \times 10^4$ as they burned in.
 Tuning parameters were set to $\delta_\gamma = 10^{-6}$, $\delta_{\xi} = 10^{-3}$.
-For each scan and for any group we compute the lower tail coefficient through the formula
+Moreover, in this example, we did not report any convergence issues, and the Gelman--Rubin test score was 1.02.
+For each scan and for any group, we compute the lower tail coefficient via the following formula:

-where $T_\nu(\cdot)$ is the univariate cumulative distribution function of a Student-$t$ random variable with $\nu$ degree of freedom.
-The copula used in this example was a Student-$t$ copula with an equi-correlation matrix: as a consequence, we get a single value for the lower tail coefficient for each cluster.
-The next Table reports the results each pair that belongs in the same group.
-Finally we report the estimation results.
+where $T_\nu(\cdot)$ is the univariate cumulative distribution function of a Student's $t$ random variable with $\nu$ degrees of freedom.
+The copula used in this example was a Student's $t$ copula with an equi-correlation matrix: As a consequence, we obtained a single value for the lower tail coefficient for each cluster.
+Table \ref{table4} reports the results for each pair that belongs to the same group.
+Finally, we report the estimation results.